joyfuluj/UBC-Forum/Implementation.md

 # Additional functionality

 ## Search and analysis for topics/items
+    Posts are searchable by using the titles, and can be filtered while searched
 ## Hot threads/hot item tracking
     Items can be searched based on the number of promos in a way to find hot/popular items
 ## Visual display of updates, etc (site usage charts, etc)